Critical Reading in the Social Sciences

 Where do these difficulties come from?

 This confusion stems from a model of teaching prevalent at the high school level that teaches students to memorize answers that have been coded as “facts” for one-time testing.
 In general, beginning college students have not been prepared to critically engage with their texts, understand how the texts are part of an intellectual lineage, or question the assumptions that have been built into the particular models of understanding that they have been exposed to in different disciplines.

-Therefore, in asking students to become critical readers within many disciplines at the college level, we are asking students to develop a skill set which is diametrically opposed to that which they have become proficient in at the high school level.
+Therefore, in asking students to become critical readers within many disciplines at the college level, we are asking students to develop a skill set which is diametically opposed to the one they learned at the high-school level.